Student Personal Counseling Services

 *Note: Faculty Advisors, or other DMU CMHC administration, staff or faculty may NOT provide psychotherapy or professional counseling for students as part of their role at DMU.
 The counseling process and agreement with a student would constitute a dual role relationship (see below).
 CMHC students may be referred for counseling as a result of action under the Professional Behavior Standards outlined in the Student Expectations sections of the handbook.

-Students seeking insurance policies can consult the Office of Student Services for a list of companies providing insurance for students.
+The Student Health Insurance Guide has student health and wellness options and resources available for students.
 International students are required to obtain insurance once they are in the United States.
 Students enrolled in a clinical program (Psy.D., CMHC) are required to obtain professional liability insurance prior to beginning their practicum/internship experiences.

 The University recognizes that it is responsible for assisting students in obtaining reasonable first aid when they are on campus or onsite, including medical treatment in case of emergency, sudden illness or injury while on campus.
 A list of area hospitals and clinics can be obtained from the Office of Student Services.
 It is the responsibility of the student to follow through with additional medical attention that may be required following this emergency treatment.